Best Solana APIs for Developers in 2026

 - Archival access for historical blocks and transactions

-Strengths: Alchemy's infrastructure gives fast account reads and developer tooling like the CU Calculator helps estimate costs before deployment.
-Their documentation is thorough.
+Strengths: Alchemy's infrastructure gives fast account reads, and developer tooling like the CU Calculator helps estimate costs before deployment.

 Limitations: Alchemy's Solana API is primarily an RPC service.
 You get raw blockchain data that needs decoding, enrichment, and normalization before it can power a wallet UI.
-There's no built-in portfolio aggregation, DeFi position tracking, or pre-computed USD values.
+There's no built-in portfolio aggregation or pre-computed USD values.
 If you're building a consumer app, you'll need to build your own enrichment layer on top.

 Pricing: Free tier includes 30M compute units per month.
-Pay-as-you-go starts around $0.45 per million CUs.
+Pay-as-you-go is based on CUs.
 Enterprise plans with SLAs are available.
-The compute-unit model makes cost forecasting harder for complex query patterns.
+The compute-unit model makes cost forecasting harder.

-Best for: Developers who need low-level Solana RPC access with strong infrastructure reliability, especially those building custom indexing pipelines or transaction-heavy applications.
+Best for: Developers who need low-level Solana RPC access, especially those building custom indexing pipelines or transaction-heavy applications.

 Moralis

-Moralis is a broad blockchain data provider covering both EVM chains and Solana.
-Their Solana API focuses on token data, pricing, portfolio tracking, and NFT metadata, offering a higher-level abstraction than raw RPC.
+Moralis is a blockchain data provider covering both EVM chains and Solana.
+Their Solana API focuses on token data, pricing, and NFT metadata, offering a higher-level abstraction than raw RPC.

 - SPL token balances and portfolio fetching